welpdev/mailchimp-bundle/README.md

                 self::TAG_CITY => $user->getCity(),
                 self::TAG_LAST_ACTIVITY_DATE => $user->getLastActivityDate() ? $user->getLastActivityDate()->format('Y-m-d') : null,
                 self::TAG_REGISTRATION_DATE => $user->getRegistrationDate() ? $user->getRegistrationDate()->format('Y-m-d') : null,
-                // you don't need to specify "mc_language" tag if you added it in your config
-                // you can also use all MailChimp configuration tags here as well ]);
+            ]);

             return $subscriber;